thisisglee/react-crash-2021/README.md

 # React Recipie App

-This is the project made from Edamam API, which populates the recipe cards.
-App can search query and filter the recipes.
+This is the project made for Task maker (todo list).
+App has CRUD functionality.

 <ul> Technologies Used
   <li>React</li>